jackyzha0/jackyzha0.github.io/content/thoughts/software principles.md

 Inspired by [Urbit Precepts](https://urbit.org/docs/development/precepts)

 1. [[thoughts/local-first software|Local first]].
-Decentralized/distributed systems second.
+Decentralized/[[thoughts/distributed systems|distributed systems]] second.
 Avoid hosting like the plague.
 Make self-hosting easy
 2. Apps should be treated like queries -- stateless.
 Local state should be avoided as much as possible, database is the source of truth.
 3. There is a latent cost to new features: [maintenance](thoughts/maintenance.md)
 4. Design with the goal of making atomic and reusable libraries